 You may feel the changes, and you can improve and heal accordingly.
 However, much remains to be done regarding its therapeutic characteristics.

-There are some scientifically proven health benefits of yogic therapy are as follows:
+There are some scientifically proven health benefits of yogic therapy, as follows:

 The health objectives of yoga therapy go above and beyond the scope of physical well-being.
 With dedicated practice and determination, a lot can be healed.
 While a lot is yet to be discovered regarding the therapeutic characteristics of yoga, the following are some of the scientifically proven benefits: